delabassee/odl2021-lab/lab6-textblock.md

 In this 10-minutes lab, you will use **Text Blocks**, a new Java feature.

 A text block is a multi-line string literal that avoids the need for most escape sequences.
 It automatically formats the string predictably, and gives the developer control over format when desired.
-The Text Blocks feature has been previewed in Java 13 and Java 14 and is a permanent feature starting Java 15.
+The Text Blocks feature has been previewed in Java 13 and Java 14 and is a permanent feature since Java 15.

 ## Text Blocks in more details